 I hope you’re getting the point here: you can increase your chances of playing college baseball by understanding the factors affecting a coach’s recruiting pool.
 Let’s go through some of the factors in college baseball recruiting.

 The higher the academic requirements for admission to a college, the smaller the coach’s available pool of players.
 You may not be the best player on your high school team but how good of a player are you compared to others with similar academic qualifications?
 Have high academic qualifications?
-Look for teams where the coach has limited influence with the admissions office.
+Look for teams where the coach has limited influence with the admissions office and you might improve your chances to play college baseball.

 This usually shows up in terms of geography.
 A coach without a large recruiting budget (or any recruiting budget) isn’t likely to look for players outside his immediate geographical area.
 Of course, this isn’t too big of a problem for schools in baseball rich areas of the sunbelt.
 Florida colleges don’t have to look too far for quality players.